renpy/renpy/sphinx/source/transforms.rst

 (by a positional argument or by keyword, and even if the parameter is positional-only or keyword-only, and defaulted or required), then the value of the parameter is in parallel set to be the child of the transform.

+..
+    address the special case of **kwargs if and when allowed

 Note that the default value of the parameter doesn't count, the parameter has to receive a value from the outside.